Poetry

 I cannot roll the same loaded dice and take a cheat day

-I don’t have that privilege and quite frankly that would be sacrilege
+I don’t have that privilege and quite frankly that would be sacrilege against everything that we used to believe in

 Don’t you see?